salsadigitalauorg/webform_openfisca/README.md

 ## Configuration

-### OpenFisca Connector Settings

-- Configure the OpenFisca API endpoint and other settings at `/admin/config/webform_openfisca/settings`.

 ### Webform Fields Configuration

 - Map Webform fields to OpenFisca variables through the Webform UI.
+- Configure the OpenFisca API endpoint and other settings.

 ### Redirect Rules Configuration